CodeScop/Oge-Mai-Field-Guide/waterquestssummary.md

 - **Location:** Riza Rivertown
 - **Unlocked by:** Gansu MQ8/Dust to Dust
+- **Type:** Forum
+- **Requirements:** Make 100 Forum posts
+- **Rewards:** 15 Core Crystals
+- **Recommendations:** DO IT.
+It will take approximately FOREVER.
+(Good news: you don't have to keep it in your Questbook.
+It counts all the forum posts you've ever made, no matter how many times you drop the quest while you're doing it.)
+Then you'll get to know everyone in the forums, which is fun!
+So yes, do it, but don't worry about officially picking it up except when you want to check how close you are to turning it in.

 ### Water Tribe Stripes - Riza

 - **Location:** Riza Rivertown
 - **Quest Path:** (open via Main Quest Highway Gansu MQ8/Dust to Dust) • Riza Amateur Fisherman • Riza Apprentice Fisherman • **Water Tribe Stripes**
+- **Type:** Battle
+- **Requirements:** Defeat 15 Patliadu
+- **Rewards:** Wardrobe: Water Tribe War Paint
+- **Recommendations:** Depends on where you are in the game, and in how much of a hurry.
+15 Harpoons might be a lot right now, or they might be dirt cheap.
+Personally, I think the Water Tribe War Paint is worth it.

 ### Watering Hole - MT